Progressive Coil Springs

 While constant rate coil springs are wound to have equal spacing between the coils, coil spacing of progressive springs varies with narrow spacing at one end of the spring, and wider spacing at the other.

-When it comes to circle track racing, the initial lower spring rate allows the suspension to smoothly take a set as the car enters a corner, and the higher spring rate comes into play as spring compression load increases when weight transfers as the car progresses through the corner.
+When it comes to circle track racing, the initial lower spring rate allows the suspension to smoothly transfer weight as the car enters a corner, and the higher spring rate comes into play as the spring compression load increases.

 What Metal are Landrum Springs Made With?